nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 Instead of printing "Hello World!" to the standard output it can be saved to a file (it's the same thing we did when running in the terminal earlier).

-In a real-world pipeline, this is like having a command that specifies an output file as part of its normal syntax.
+In a real-world workflow, this is like having a command that specifies an output file as part of its normal syntax.
 We'll see examples of that later.

 Bother the script and the output definition blocks need to be updated.